BlackSnufkin/Rusty-Playground/README.md

   - Refernce:
     - [nimHeapEnc](https://github.com/nbaertsch/nimHeapEnc)
 ---
+# HookFinder :pushpin:
+  - Rust code that attempts to detect userland API hooks in place by AV/EDR
+---
 # IoDllProxyLoad :pushpin:
   - Using windows thread pool API to proxy the loading and unloading of a DLL through an I/O completion callback function utilizing named pipes
   - Refernce: